rapper and mercury prize winner for her debut album ‘speech therapy’

 Corynne Elliott

-Corynne Elliott aka Speech Debelle:
+Corynne Elliott (she/her) aka Speech Debelle:

 On my 33rd birthday I booked my first fishing lesson with an Englishman whose name I can't remember.
 He taught lessons in his spare time for a little extra money.
 I sat next to him on a riverbank on some camping chairs with a holder for your drink, and he walked me through the setup of a rod.
 He avoided eye contact.
 We spent most of the time sitting, watching the tip of the rod for some 'action,' and talking about the different fish in this river.
 We discussed why fishing isn't what it used to be and why getting older seemed to be a contract he did not remember signing.
 Still, we never made eye contact.
 I enjoyed this time with the man, whose name I can't remember, more than most social activities I had most of my life engaging in.
 Before this day, I had never fished, but my God, did fishing enter my life and stay.
 Here’s what I now believe to be true: My need to find myself and be back in my body led me to fishing.